Caring for your antiques

 Protecting those treasured pieces

 If you have Home Insurance, check what's covered in your policy, as many policies including ours, exclude damage due to wear and tear, effect of light, damage that happens gradually over time and damage caused by domestic pets such as chewing, scratching or tearing.
 There’s also an excess on each claim.
-Please read the Key Documents carefully before you buy.
+As with all Home Insurance policies limitations and exclusions apply, please read the Key Documents carefully before you buy.

 We understand that having the right cover in place is so important.
 Our Home Insurance could help cover you against loss or damage to your high value items, giving you that extra peace of mind.